the plan for the future

 Valuation of the Natural Money unit

-When there is a national Natural Money currency, it is possible to use it as backing for municipal, state and provincial by the national currency.
-If a municipality, state or province issues currency, the currency units must be backed by national currency units so it will always be possible to exchange their currencies for national currency at a fixed rate.
+When there is a national Natural Money currency, it is possible to use it as backing for municipal, state and provincial currencies.
+If a municipality, state or province issues currency, their currency units must be backed by a reserve of national currency units so it will always be possible to exchange their currencies for national currency at a fixed rate.
 The proceeds of the holding tax will go to the municipality, state or province.
-The advantage is that all currency units have the same value, but there is one important disadvantage.
-National currency mismanagement will affect municipal, state and provincial currencies.
+In this way all currency units in the nation can have the same value, but if the national currency is badly managed, this will also affect municipal, state and provincial currencies.

-If all interest bearing currency units are to be converted into Natural Money, then the value of those currency units will drop in value initially, and this drop may be quite severe.
-Natural Money will circulate faster so less money is needed to sustain the economy and the excess money supply will have a one time price and wage inflationary effect.
-After some time the value of the Natural Money currency will stabilise and start to rise when there is economic growth.
+If an interest bearing currency is to be converted into Natural Money, then the value of those currency units is likely to drop in value initially, and this drop may be quite severe.
+Natural Money will circulate faster, so less money is needed to sustain the same level of economic activities.
+The excess money can produce a one time price and wage inflationary effect.
+After some time the value of the currency probably will stabilise and it may start to rise if there is economic growth.

-- A ban on charging interest will reduce the risk that lenders are willing to take.
+- a restriction on charging interest will reduce the risk that lenders are willing to take;

 Natural Money promotes sustainable investment choices

 When interest on money is charged, money in the future is worth less than money now.
 This has a major impact on investment choices.
 Interest promotes short term thinking.
-If no interest was charged, long-term investments would be more attractive [+].
-The following example comes from Poor Because Of Money from Strohalm.
+If no interest was charged, long-term investments would be more attractive .
+The following example comes from Poor Because Of Money :

 The example shows that without interest charges there is a tendency to select long-term solutions, so interest makes long-term solutions less economical.
 If interest rates are negative, future income would be preferred even more.
+Interest promotes a short term bias in economic decisions.
 This must also be true on a larger scale.
 It may help to explain why natural resources, such as rainforests are squandered for short term profits.
-Consequently, interest on money promotes a short term bias in economic decisions.

-With Natural Money governments and financial institutions do not create money.
-Governments levy a holding tax on the money and return this money into circulation by spending.
-Any form of cash, both in accounts and in the form of bank notes, is subject to the holding tax.
+With Natural Money governments levy a holding tax on the money and return this money into circulation by spending.
+Any form of cash, both in accounts and in the form of bank notes and coins, is subject to the holding tax.
 Bank notes and coins can be discounted, but it this is a cumbersome process, so Natural Money currencies most likely will be digital currencies.
-Money cannot be lent at interest, but the money keeps its value and the holding tax can be evaded in this way.
+Money cannot be lent at interest, but the money keeps its value and the holding tax can be evaded by lending out money.

 There will be money available for borrowing by credit worthy companies and people.
 There is no interest on money so there is no reward for taking risks that exceed the reward of evading the holding tax.
 This will curb unwise lending and borrowing that could destabilise the economy.
 People who are unable to pay back a loan will not get a loan.
 This is in their own interest and in the interest of society at large.
-It is better to assist needy people in other ways than lending money.
-Trustworthy individuals and companies can get a loan easily if needed because there is sufficient employment.
+It is better to assist needy people in other ways than lending money at interest.

 The optimal holding tax rate is around 0,5% to 1% a month.
 Lower holding tax rates may not give a good stimulus or give to little incentive for lending without interest.
 Higher holding tax rates can undermine the confidence in the currency.

-The effect of a stable economy is that risk is reduced.
-This will also reduce the opportunities to profit from information differences on risk.
-Risk perceptions depend on available information, markets are amoral and traders tend to exploit the information advantages they have over others [+].
-Reduced overall risk means that informed traders have less opportunities to prey on the public, and may be forced to look for productive jobs instead.
-This may improve economic efficiency as less people can make money with parasiting on others.
+The effect of a stable economy is that risks in the financial system are reduced.
+Risk perceptions depend on available information, and traders tend to exploit any information advantages they may have over others.
+Reduced overall risk means that informed traders may have less opportunities to prey on the public, and may be forced to look for productive jobs instead.
+This may improve economic efficiency as less people can make money by parasiting on others.

-The holding fee on money will assure that trade imbalances are corrected in a short timeframe.
-An exporting country will spend the foreign currencies it received and will not hoard them.
-For each import something will be exported.
-If a country has not enough exports, it will need to replace imports with locally produced goods and services.
-In the current financial system imbalances can persist, and those imbalances tend to escalate over time because countries in deficit have to pay interest on their debts.
+The holding fee on money can help to correct trade imbalances.
+An exporting country will be inclined to spend the foreign currencies it received.
+This means that for each import, a matching export will be found.
+A country that lacks exports will need to replace imports with locally produced goods and services.
+In the current financial system imbalances can persist, and those imbalances tend to escalate over time because countries in deficit have to pay interest on their debts in foreign currencies.

-A holding fee on money will make international trade work based on comparative cost advantages like David Ricardo explained in his book On the Principles of Political Economy and Taxation.
-A relative cost advantage between countries will result in balanced trade when currencies are not kept as a reserve.
+A holding tax on money may stimulate international trade based on comparative cost advantages.
+A relative cost advantage between countries can result in balanced trade when currencies are not kept as a reserve.
 A country that has a trade deficit may find it easier to export as exporting nations do not like to keep currency reserves.
-Currently some countries run large current account deficits for a long period of time because of carry trades based on interest rate differentials and exporting nations hoarding currencies of importing nations.
+Currently some countries have large current account deficits for a long period of time because of exporting nations hoarding reserve currencies such as the US dollar.

-Complete industries have been wiped out in the United States because the US dollar was propped up by high interest rates and currency hoarding by exporting nations like China and Japan.
+Complete industries have been wiped out in the United States because the US dollar was propped up by currency hoarding by exporting nations like China and Japan.
 This is a process of reverse economic development resulting in a third world economy.
 On the other hand, this may have created useless capital in China and Japan.
-Those countries produced goods and services for US dollars that will prove to be worth less in the future as the United States has too little productive capital to support the value of its currency.
+Those countries produced goods and services for US dollars that may prove to be worth less in the future as the United States has too little productive capital to support the value of the US dollar.

 In the past tariffs have been used to defend national industries.
-There is no magic formula for determining what tariffs on what products are needed or justified, so decisions on tariffs will often be arbitrary and political.
-The consequence will be that the advantages of trade between nations will diminish, that people will be paying more for foreign products than needed, and that employment may not improve because the effect of stimulus can still leave the country.
+There is no magic formula for determining what tariffs on what products are needed or justified, so decisions on tariffs tend to be arbitrary and political.
+The consequence may be that the advantages of trade between nations diminish, and that people will be paying more for foreign products than needed, and that employment may not improve because higher prices reduce demand for other goods and services.
 Tariffs may also be an incentive for fraud and smuggling.

 Natural Money can increase the reward for labour

-Natural money will eliminate the cost of interest and hence reduce the cost of capital.
-Because the economy will be more stable with Natural Money, the risk of doing business will also be lower.
-Consequently the reward that capital requires to be employed will be lower.
-Natural money will also reduce international wage competition, and combined with a basic income that provides some income security.
+Natural money may help to reduce the risk of doing business, and hence reduce the cost of capital.
+Because the economy will be more stable with Natural Money, the risk of doing business can also be lower.
+Consequently the reward that capital requires to be employed can be lower.
+Local currencies and more employment may also reduce international wage competition, especially if it is combined with a basic income that provides some income security.
 As a consequence the portion of national income paid out to labour can rise.

-A Natural Economy needs less regulation and government
+Natural Money may need less regulation and government intervention

-In a stable economy capital is not destroyed by lack of demand for products and services that are useful.
+In a stable economy less useful capital is destroyed by a lack of demand for products and services.
 More people can have work so there is less need for government assistance for people without income.
-With Natural Money sustainable investment choices are rational economic decisions so the government does not need to encourage them.
-The economy will do well by itself so the government does not need to interfere.
+With Natural Money sustainable investment choices can become rational economic decisions, so the government may not need to encourage them.
+The economy may do well by itself so the government may not need to interfere.
 Less government regulation in the financial system may be needed because a restriction on charging interest on money can reduce risk taking in the financial system.

 Role of the banks with Natural Money